ahlstromcj/seq66/README.md

         *   Fixed minor bug in Import dialog handling.
         *   Refactoring for SMF 0 reading and export.
         *   Minor fix to flag changed tune (an asterisk).
-    *   Version 0.96.3:
-        *   Added ability to modify Note On and Note Off at the same time in the event editor.
-Fixed and updated event::get_rank().
-        *   Fixed output port-map issue with lookup of "FLUID Synth".
-Removed the random ID number; search the port name via containment, not equality.
-        *   Usage of the JACK Session API restored, though "deprecated".
-            Removed all traces of LASH support.
-Added a configuration tab for allowing session management via JACK or NSM.
-        *   Added an automation control for "save session".

     See the "NEWS" file for changes in earlier versions.